SuzanneRepellin/ft_retro/README.md

 # ft_retro
-A simple Shoot Them All made with C++98 and the ncurses library, which gives you the opportunity to destroy World Hunger, Capitalism, and Patriarchy.
+A simple Shoot Them All game made with C++98 and the ncurses library, which gives you the opportunity to destroy World Hunger, Capitalism, and Patriarchy.